The following is information for F-1 Students:

 NOTE: The general university resources will be available, however, many will not be offered in-person.
 Most offices are including phone, email, and virtual options to access campus resources (e.g., library, counseling, academic services, international services, etc.).
 The gym/fitness center and aquatic center are closed due to county policy.
 Please go online and/or call the office you require support from before physically going to their office location.

 It depends.
 The U.S. government keeps expanding the list of travel bans without extensive notification.
 The best course of action is to check the Department of State’s Travel Registry updates regarding Covid 19 and/or the specific country-reference information available online.
+Those allowed to enter the country will be subjected to a 14-day self-quarantine unless from a few select countries.

 First, the ability to return is not guaranteed.
 If you left the USA and/or went to a high-impact area in the United States, please note that before returning to use the Cal Lutheran campus resources, all travelers (faculty, staff, and students) need to follow CDC guidelines for self-quarantining for 14-days.
 Various airports are designated for screening sites.
+Students with on-campus housing can quarantine on campus in the designated quarantine halls.
+Check with residence life at firstname.lastname@example.org for details.
+Others can quarantine in their off campus accommodations or a local hotel.

 Each state has its own eligibility requirements.
 If you meet the general eligibility requirements as determined by California Employment Development Department (EDD), you may be eligible to receive unemployment insurance benefits (usually partial benefits) notwithstanding your F-1 visa status.
 While USCIS has relaxed pubic charge considerations related to receipt of certain government-provided medical benefits related to COVID-19, it has not relaxed those considerations with regard to government-provided income replacement benefits, such as unemployment insurance.
 These decisions are made by government entities, the EDD and USCIS, on a case-by-case basis using criteria that are subject to change.
 As such, Cal Lutheran strongly recommends that you understand the pros and cons before applying for government-provided benefits of any kind.
 As a reminder, Cal Lutheran cannot change decisions made by either California's EDD or USCIS.